survivejs/webpack-book/manuscript/techniques/04_testing.md

 Webpack can provide similar functionality through a web interface.
 The hard parts of the problem have been solved earlier in this book, what remain is combining those solutions together through configuration.

 To tell webpack which tests to run, they need to be imported somehow.
-The *Dynamic Loading* chapter discussed `require.context` that allows us to aggregate files based on a rule.
+The *Dynamic Loading* chapter discussed `require.context` that allows to aggregate files based on a rule.
 It is ideal here.
 Set up an entry point as follows:

 **tests/index.js**